Politics

 government’s decisions about who will carry out federal

-[citations omitted.]
+functions runs afoul of the Supremacy Clause.’”[citations omitted.]
 U.S. v.
 King County, 9th Cir., issued November 29, 2024.
 (To read the entire decision, click on the “9th Circuit Opinion” hyperlink above.)

-It must be assumed that the planned deportations will have state and local police support in the red states and will lack all cooperative efforts in the blue “Sanctuary” states.
-There has been discussion of Trump issuing a National Security Emergency Resolution” that will allow his Admininstration to utilize military personnel to assist in the deportation.
+It must be assumed that the deportations efforts will have state and local police support in the red states and will lack all cooperative efforts in the blue “Sanctuary” states.
+On Day One, Trump issued a “National Security Emergency Resolution” that will allow his Administration to utilize military personnel to assist in the deportation.

 Even prior to the election President Trump said on the campaign trail that he would hire 10,000 new Border Patrol agents and would immediately seek Congress’ approval for a 10% across-the-board raise for all ICE agents.
 He also unveiled plans for recruitment and retention bonuses of $10,000 for new hires and existing officers.